 At the same time, he is an Executive Director of the Chamber of Tourism of the All-China Federation of Industry and Commerce and Counsellor of “Our Hong Kong Foundation.”

 After graduation, Lui started working for the K. Wah Group where he held an entry-level position.
 He was then promoted to Project Manager and gradually worked his way to the current position as Vice Chairman of the K. Wah Group, Executive Director of Hong Kong-listed K. Wah International Holdings and Vice Chairman of GEG (formerly known as K. Wah Construction Materials Limited).

 GEG’s integrated entertainment resort Galaxy Macau opened in 2011.
-The resort is guided by a “World Class, Asian Heart” philosophy and it embodies the principle of heartfelt and sincere customer relations and service.
+The resort embodies the principle of heartfelt and sincere customer relations and service.

 In May 2015, Broadway Macau and the phase two of Galaxy Macau opened to the public.

-In 2006, GEG opened its first fully-owned 5-star StarWorld Hotel, located on the Macau Peninsula.
+In 2006, GEG opened its first fully owned five-star StarWorld Hotel, located on the Macau Peninsula.
 The 39-storey hotel caters to both leisure and business travellers, offering accommodation, gaming and entertainment facilities, food and beverage services and recreational facilities.

 “When I studied in California, I observed the gambling scene in Las Vegas and got to know what integrated resorts are.
 So, I took the idea and imagined that an integrated business combining gambling, entertainment and tourism would be an innovative thing to do.”
 Francis Lui Yiu Tung